Healthcare Investment Banking (HIB) 101

 This is why Warren Buffet famously said that Wall Street is the only place where people ride to in a Rolls-Royce to ask for advice from people who take the subway.

-Now that the ground was covered, and there is a clear understanding of what investment banks do, in general, the next step is for you to take a closer look at healthcare investment banking.
+Now that the ground was covered, and there is a clear understanding of what investment banks do, in general, the next step is for you to take a closer look at HIB.

 Here are some grounds you need to cover and some things you need to understand.

 #1.
-Do you need a certain medical-related degree to get involved in healthcare investment banking?
+Do you need a certain medical-related degree to get involved in healthcare banking jobs?